dx-ted-emea/azure-tessel/labs/service-bus-queues/README.md

 * Copy the CONNECTION STRING for the policy you created in Part 2.2.
 This is your connection string.

 ![ServiceBus Connection Information](images/coninfo.PNG)

+#### Part 3.2 - Run the readSBQueue_setconnection.js file
+Open Node.js command prompt and CD to the location of readSBQueue_setconnection.js.
+Run the readSBQueue_setconnection.js with node.

+	//node readSBQueue_setconnection.js

 #### Part 2.1
 (Text in part two point one goes here)